zack-bitcoin/amoveo/docs/faq.md

 The software to run a channel server is included with the amoveo source code.
 Running a server is this simple: rent a server, install amoveo, and send money to the server's wallet.

-> Are Amoveo markets are mostly binary options?
+> Amoveo markets are mostly binary options?

 Amoveo channels are programmable, so any type of market could exist.
 Currently, I have only programmed a market for binary options.
 Eventually, I will make more markets.